NiloyDas19/Product-Finder-Server/README.md

    npm install

 3. Set up environment variables:
-  -Create a .env file in the root directory of the project and add the following environment variables:
+  - Create a .env file in the root directory of the project and add the following environment variables:
    ```bash
     DB_USER=your_mongodb_username
     DB_PASS=your_mongodb_password